Skip to main content

 Conclusion

-Your sample application should now be able to access medications and allergies information which has been added to the My Health Record by the healthcare provider.
-This builds on the functionality you had already developed to retrieve Patient Health Summary information.
-In the next guide we will be able to access clinical documents directly by using the Generic Document Service.
+The sample application can now access medications and allergies information added to the My Health Record by healthcare providers.
+This builds on previously developed functionality to retrieved Patient Health Summary information.
+The next guide will provide details on accessing clinical documents directly by using the Generic Document Service.

 View All Back | Next: Generic Document Services - My Health Record FHIR® Gateway Developer Guide 6